aparo/pyes/README.rst

            Embedded urllib3 to be buildout safe and for users sake.

+           Some code cleanup.

+           Added reindex by query (usable only with my git branch).

 v.
 0.13.1: Added jython support (HTTP only for now).

 v.
 0.13.0: API Changes: errors -> exceptions.